aws-solutions/qnabot-on-aws/VPCSupportREADME.md

 ### Accessing Kibana in VPC

-This template deploys ElasticSearch and Kibana within a VPC's Private Subnets.
+This template deploys OpenSearch and Kibana within a VPC's Private Subnets.
 By default, there are no means of accessing kibana, and further actions are required to proceed in doing so.

 Since Kibana is already integrated with Cognito for authentication, the following actions can take